Modeling Innovation Ecosystem Dynamics through Interacting Reinforced Bernoulli Processes: Data analysis

 Figure \ref{fig:S_hk} provides the asymptotic behavior, in $\log_{10}-\log_{10}$ scale, of every process $S_{t,k,h}$, that represents the number of successes for category $h$ coming from category $k$ observed until time-step (patent) $t$.
-We can appreciate how the lines exhibit the same slope, equal to the previously estimated value $\widehat{\gamma}^*=0.689$ in accordance with Theorem \ref{th-S-2}, supporting once again the presence of interaction across the categories.
+We can appreciate how the lines exhibit the same slope, equal to the previously estimated value $\widehat{\gamma}^*=0.689$ in accordance with Theorem \ref{th-S-2}.
+In this sense, the source-target decomposition inherits the same aggregate scaling structure documented at the category level.

 Finally, each panel of Figure \ref{fig:log_ratio_S_k} refers to the successes observed in a given category $h$ and shows, for each coming category $k$, the convergence of the process $S_{t,k,h}/S_{t,H,h}$ toward the quantity $\pi_k/\pi_H$, estimated as 10 to the power of the difference between the intercepts of the corresponding regression lines in Figure \ref{fig:S_hk}.\footnote{Category H in Figure \ref{fig:log_ratio_S_k} is arbitrarily chosen to be the baseline category.
 Any other category can be used as a baseline.} Also this fact is coherent with Theorem \ref{th-S-2}.
 In the long run, therefore, the number of successful innovations in each category ends up matching how much patent activity started in each category.
-Hence, if a certain type of technology had a greater patent activity early on, it will also tend to have more successful innovations over time.
+Hence, if a certain type of technology had a greater patent activity early on, it will also tend to have more successful innovations over time\footnote{These patterns are consistent with the benchmark implication in Theorem~\ref{th-S-2}, although that result relies on the stylized assumption \Asc and should therefore be read as an illustrative benchmark rather than as a full structural account of source-category assignment.}.

+Although the main empirical analysis of this section focuses on cumulative counts and long-run proportions, it is useful to recall that Section~\ref{sec:mathbkg} also derived an additional implication concerning fluctuations and cross-category correlations in the empirically relevant unbalanced case $\gamma^*<1$.
+In the theoretical development, this result serves to show that the stochastic framework yields implications not only for average success dynamics but also for the way uncertainty and comovement evolve over time.
+In the empirical logic of the paper, this implication complements the two core aggregate patterns discussed above by clarifying why sublinear cumulative growth and stable long-run shares do not imply persistent synchronization in category-specific success dynamics.